maidsafe/temp_safe_network/sn_cli/README.md

                                   The corresponding secret key will be prompted if not provided with '--sk' --name <name>             The name to give this spendable balance -o, --output <output_fmt>     Output data serialisation.
 Currently only supported 'json' -w, --pay-with <pay_with>     The secret key of a SafeKey for paying the operation costs.
-If not provided, the default wallet from the account will be used --sk <secret>             Pass the secret key needed to make the balance spendable, it will be prompted if not provided
+If not provided, the application's default wallet will be used
+        --sk <secret>             Pass the secret key needed to make the balance spendable, it will be prompted if not provided
         --xorurl <xorurl_base>    Base encoding to be used for XOR-URLs generated.
 Currently supported: base32z